 - After the PIN create successfully, the PIN server or PEMC can allocate the access control information to PEGC if the gateway is selected for the PIN and delivers the access control information to PINEs.
 The access control information includes: user name, account, SSID, BSSID and etc. All the information is used by PINE in PIN to access the PEGC or benefited by 5GS communication.

-Editor's note: The conclusion of solution 1 of PINAPP architecture needs further update.

 Editor's note: Whether Access control information is determined by 5GC or PIN server itself depends on SA2 feedback and needs further update.